Smithsonian Institution: Open access

 In February 2020, the Smithsonian made 2.8 million digital items available to the public under a Creative Commons Zero Public Domain Dedication, with a commitment to release further items in the future.

-Research Centers
+Research centers

 The Smithsonian has eight research centers, located in Washington, D.C.; Front Royal, Virginia; Edgewater, Maryland; Suitland, Maryland; Fort Pierce, Florida; Cambridge, Massachusetts; and Panama.
-Formerly two separate entities, the Smithsonian Libraries and Smithsonian Archives merged into one research center in 2020.
+Formerly two separate entities, the Smithsonian Libraries and Smithsonian Archives merged into a single research center in 2020.

-Cultural Centers
+Cultural centers

 The Smithsonian Institution includes three cultural centers among its units: